Skip to main content

 Shed 2 North Wharf Road, Docklands

 The Alma Doepel is a three masted topsail schooner.
 Australian built and operated she was first launched on 10 October 1903.
 Alma Doepel is run and operated by Sail & Adventure Limited a not-for-profit company established in 1976.

 100 St Kilda Road, Melbourne

-The Melbourne Athenaeum is Melbourne’s oldest cultural institution, starting as Melbourne’s first Mechanics Institute in 1839.
-The Melbourne City Council met in the building until 1852 when the Melbourne Town Hall was built.
+The Melbourne Athenaeum is Melbourne’s oldest cultural institution, starting life as the city’s first Mechanics Institute in 1839.
+The Melbourne City Council met in the building until 1852, when the Melbourne Town Hall was built.